bal-sm/repo-for-learning/systems/programming/python/qt_for_python/qt_for_python_from_official_docs/qt_for_python.md

 ### The `.qrc` file

-Before running any command, add information about the resources to a .qrc file.
-In the following example, notice how the resources are listed in icons.qrc
+Before running any command, add information about the resources to a `.qrc ` file.
+In the following example, _notice how the resources are listed_ in `icons.qrc`:

 ```xml
 <!DOCTYPE RCC><RCC version="1.0">